Reverse Mortgages: Avoiding a Reversal of Fortune

 Tapping into your home equity in your retirement years through a reverse mortgage is a very serious decision.
-For many borrowers, choosing a reverse mortgage is a last resort way to secure additional monthly income in retirement.
 Whether it is the right decision for you may ultimately depend on a number of factors—your health, your spouse's health, other sources of income, the reason you're tapping your home equity, when you do it and how wisely you use your loan proceeds.
-Unfortunately, some financial professionals who profit from selling reverse mortgages aggressively urge homeowners to obtain them even when they are not necessary—and to use the money to take dream vacations, buy a second home or invest in risky or illiquid investments.
+Unfortunately, some financial professionals who profit from selling reverse mortgages aggressively urge homeowners to obtain them even when they may not be necessary—for example, as a means to fund dream vacations, buy a second home or invest in risky or illiquid investments.
 In some cases, those who sell the mortgages may also profit from the sale of the touted investment, giving them twice the incentive to talk you into a loan you may not need.

 When you obtain a reverse mortgage, you normally have several options for receiving the funds.
 You can take a lump sum payment, set up a line of credit that you can draw on as needed or set up regular periodic payments.
 Depending on your lender, you may also be able to set up a combination of these options.
 For example, you may decide to receive a portion of the loan amount in monthly payments, and leave the remainder as a line of credit that you can use for unexpected expenses.

 Whichever you choose, make sure you use your loan wisely.
-Just because you don't have to pay back it back as long as you live in your home doesn't mean you should treat it as "mad money."
+Just because you don't have to pay it back as long as you live in your home doesn't mean you should treat it as "mad money."
 Reverse mortgages were originally designed as a tool for allowing aging, low-income homeowners to keep their homes by providing a source of additional monthly income to meet expenses.
-Now, as lenders are realizing that more and more Americans are retiring and sitting on large pools of home equity, they are beginning to aggressively market reverse mortgages to younger retirees as a way to finance a more extravagant retirement lifestyle than they could otherwise afford.
+But some lenders market reverse mortgages to younger retirees as a way to finance a more extravagant retirement lifestyle than they could otherwise afford.
 The trouble is, those same homeowners may need their home equity some day for something far more pressing than a vacation, only to find that it has already been spent.

 If you are approached by a financial professional to do a reverse mortgage in order to fund a particular investment, keep in mind that all investments carry risk and costs—and the higher the promised return, the higher the risk.
 It's best to steer clear of investments that are risky or underdiversifed—as well as those that make it expensive, if not impossible, for you to access your money if unexpected expenses arise.